-- The Department of Minerals and Geosciences ("JMG") with mining and processing activities including environmental jurisdiction inside the Company's project tenements; - The Department of the Environment ("DOE"), whose jurisdiction lies outside the Company's tenements regarding air and water quality discharge; and - The Department of Safety and Health ("DOSH"), primarily concerned with occupational safety and health, lifting equipment, pressurized vessels, storage and handling of hazardous chemicals.
+- The Department of the Environment ("DOE"), whose jurisdiction lies outside the Company's tenements regarding air and water quality discharge; and - The Department of Safety and Health ("DOSH"), primarily concerned with occupational safety and health, lifting equipment, pressurized vessels, storage and handling of hazardous chemicals.

-During the quarter, Selinsing operations recorded one Lost Time Accident when a field assistant injured his right hand.
+During the year ended June 30, 2018, Selinsing operations recorded three lost time accidents.
 All reported accidents and incidents were shared among supervisors and staff at safety toolbox meetings and new safety topics were raised at each of these meetings.
 Regular safety inspections were carried out by the HSE department and notices of improvement send out to various departments for any immediate corrective action required on HSE issues.
 Third party environmental compliance audits were conducted by accredited independent consultants and laboratories on drinking water quality, environmental audits, scheduled waste, and chemical storage, in addition to borehole water quality, ambient air quality and environmental noise monitoring.

-The DOSH visited the site to inspect and certify a new pressurized vessel for regulatory compliance.
-JMG visited site during the quarter for discussions on best mining practices and standard operating procedures that are being developed by JMG for the mining industry in Malaysia.
+The DOSH visited the site to inspect all lifting devices and pressure vessels and to certify a new pressurized vessel for regulatory compliance.
+JMG visited site for discussions on best mining practices and standard operating procedures that are being developed by JMG for the mining industry in Malaysia.
 DOE also visited site accompanied by various NGOs to evaluate the Company's EIA compliances and knowledge sharing of how mining operations should be carried.
-The Company's Health, Safety and Environment compliance committee met during the quarter to ensure the requirements of JMG, DOE and DOSH are adhered to in a timely manner.
+The Company's Health, Safety and Environment compliance committee met to ensure the requirements of JMG, DOE and DOSH are adhered to in a timely manner.